 How to Make Charoset

-I prepped this batch in the food processor, which makes a much finer charoset!
-You can also chop it by hand for a more textured and rustic look (see below, a photo of the hand-cut batch I made last year!).
+I often prepare it in the food processor, which makes a much finer charoset!
+You can also chop it by hand for a more textured and rustic look.
 Some families like to turn it into a paste and process it even more.
 There's no wrong way to make charoset, and it all comes down to your personal preference!

 In the food processor, I add ingredients one at a time starting with apples and give each one a few pulses.